 In 2022, we made significant progress with the execution of our growth strategy in pensions.
-Next to healthy organic growth, we reached agreement on the acquisition of the second pillar pension portfolio from Onderlinge 's-Gravenhage and a pension buy-out.
+Next to healthy organic growth, we announced the acquisition of WTW's PPI in the Netherlands, the acquisition of the second pillar pension portfolio from Onderlinge 's-Gravenhage and a pension buy-out.